Stop Searching. Start Trusting.

 Setup Requirements

-• ⚠️Requires access to a Kubernetes or OpenShift cluster and `kubectl` configured.
+• ⚠️Requires access to a Kubernetes or OpenShift cluster with `kubectl` installed and configured.

 Verified SafeView Analysis